pixlise/data-formats/api-messages/README.md

 Tags: is dataset ID required in all msgs?
 Datasets: renamed to scans, trying to make this a side-thing, data is requested separately RGB Mix: renamed to expression group, not limited to "R", "G", "B" but has an array of expressions to run
-Users: Broke this up - separate user-hints-msgs.proto, user-nofications-msgs.proto, user-msgs.proto and user-management-msgs.proto
+Users: Broke this up - separate user-nofications-msgs.proto, user-msgs.proto and user-management-msgs.proto
        User config (name, email, data collection) all done via UserDetailsWriteReq Managment stuff like roles, listing users, changing user roles is handled in user-management-msgs.proto
 ROI: Combined put, post and bulk-upload into a single request